wjwwen/timeseries/timeseries_class.md

 ## ARIMA Modelling
 - 'I': Integrated
-> I stands for the no. of times differencing is needd to make the time series stationary.
+> I stands for the no. of times differencing is needed to make the time series stationary.
 Applicable for real life as most data are non-stationary and need differencing.
 - ARMA(p, q)
 - ARIMA(p, d, q)